Page replacement algorithm: Aging

 The aging algorithm is a descendant of the NFU algorithm, with modifications to make it aware of the time span of use.
 Instead of just incrementing the counters of pages referenced, putting equal emphasis on page references regardless of the time, the reference counter on a page is first shifted right (divided by 2), before adding the referenced bit to the left of that binary number.
-For instance, if a page has referenced bits 1,0,0,1,1,0 in the past 6 clock ticks, its referenced counter will look like this: 10000000, 01000000, 00100000, 10010000, 11001000, 01100100.
+For instance, if a page has referenced bits 1,0,0,1,1,0 in the past 6 clock ticks, its referenced counter will look like this in chronological order: 10000000, 01000000, 00100000, 10010000, 11001000, 01100100.
 Page references closer to the present time have more impact than page references long ago.
 This ensures that pages referenced more recently, though less frequently referenced, will have higher priority over pages more frequently referenced in the past.
 Thus, when a page needs to be swapped out, the page with the lowest counter will be chosen.

 The following Python code simulates the aging algorithm.

 Counters $V_i$ are initialized with 0 and updated as described above via $V_i \leftarrow (R_i \ll (k-1)) | (V_i \gg 1)$, using arithmetic shift operators.